NSO Pre-Arrival Checklist

 • All Students includes ALL first-year, transfer, and exchange students unless otherwise indicated with an * and additional information is provided in the explanation box.

-• First-Year Students means all first-year students enrolling in the 2024-25 academic year, including Winter Start students, unless otherwise indicated with an * and additional information is provided in the explanation box.
+• First-Year Students means all first-year students enrolling in the 2026-2027 Academic Year, including Winter Start students, unless otherwise indicated with an * and additional information is provided in the explanation box.

-• Winter Start Students should submit their enrollment forms according to the deadlines below unless otherwise indicated in the "explanation" and "who completes this form" columns.
-Winter Start Transfer Students will receive their own accelerated checklist once they have committed to attending CC in December 2024.
+• Winter Start Students should submit their checklist items in the fall once they receive their CC credentials.
+Winter Start Transfer Students will receive their own accelerated checklist once they have committed to attending CC in December 2026.

 Required